Federated Learning Across Decentralized and Unshared Archives for Remote Sensing Image Classification: An Overview of the Selected Federated Learning Algorithms

 \section{An Overview of the Selected\\ Federated Learning Algorithms}

-In this section, we focus our attention on FedProx \cite{li2020federated}, SCAFFOLD \cite{karimireddy2020scaffold}, MOON \cite{li2021model}, FedDC \cite{gao2022feddc}, FedNova \cite{wang2021novel}, pFedLA \cite{ma2022layer}, and FedBN \cite{li2021fedbn} algorithms due to their proven success in FL and present their extensive overview.
+In this section, we focus our attention on FedProx \cite{li2020federated}, SCAFFOLD \cite{karimireddy2020scaffold}, MOON \cite{li2021model}, FedDC \cite{gao2022feddc}, FedNova \cite{wang2021novel}, pFedLA \cite{ma2022layer}, and FedBN \cite{li2021fedbn} algorithms due to their proven success in FL and present their extensive overview for RS image classification problems.
 In detail, based on the effectiveness of these algorithms towards training data heterogeneity across clients, we categorize them into two main groups: 1) the local training focused algorithms; and 2) the model aggregation focused algorithms.
-It is worth noting that we consider multi-label classification (MLC) problem for the overview of these algorithms since RS images typically consist of multiple classes, and thus can simultaneously be associated with multi-labels.